How To Feed A Loon

 The Tools You Will Need

 Oven-Safe Skillet – A 12-inch cast-iron skillet works perfectly.
-If you don’t have an oven-safe skillet, sear the steak in a skillet and then transfer to a roasting pan.
+If you don’t have an oven-safe skillet, sear the steak in a skillet and then transfer it to a roasting pan.

 Instant-Read Digital Meat Thermometer – We rely on the ThermoPro Lightning Digital Meat Thermometer.
-(Order NOW and get 30% off the regular price!).

-A large sharp knife – This, along with a steady and patient hand, is critical to butterfly the steak properly.
+A large, sharp knife – This, along with a steady and patient hand, is critical to butterfly the steak properly.
 We love a top-notch Japanese Chef’s Knife.

 Fat Separator – Some grease will render during the cooking process.
-A fat separator will keep that out of your sauce, but, there’s not that much, so if you don’t have one, don’t worry about it.
+A fat separator will keep that out of your sauce, but there’s not that much, so if you don’t have one, don’t worry about it.

 The Ingredients You Will Need